stepulak/shortestpathalgorithms/README.md

 # shortestpathalgorithms
-Dijkstra, Bellman-Ford shortest path algorithms written in Golang.
+Dijkstra, Bellman-Ford, A* shortest path algorithms written in Golang.

-Binary heap and unittests are included in this project aswell.
+Binary heap, tools and unittests are included in this project aswell.

 Install this package via: `go get github.com/stepulak/shortestpathalgorithms`